Michelle David

 Michelle David (born August 28, 1966) is an American singer and television presenter based in the Netherlands.
-She is best known as the lead vocalist of Michelle David & The Gospel Sessions and later Michelle David & The True Tones, groups blending gospel, soul, and rhythm and blues.
+She has been active since 1994 and she is best known as the lead vocalist of Michelle David & The Gospel Sessions and later Michelle David & The True Tones, groups blending gospel, soul, and R&B.

 Biography

 When David was ten months old, she moved with her mother to New York City.
-Raised in the church, she began singing at the age of four and joined her first group, The Mission of Love, at five.
+Raised in the church, she began singing at the age of four and joined her first group, The Mission of Love, at age five.

 In 1980 she enrolled at the "Fame" school in New York (the Fiorello H. LaGuardia High School).
 During this period she contributed to the film Ghostbusters.
 After graduating she began studying medicine.
 In 1991 she auditioned for the Broadway musical Mama, I Want to Sing.
 In 1992 she toured internationally with the musical and then spent two years in Germany as a member of The Golden Gospel Singers.

 In 1994 David moved to the Netherlands to work with Stardust Theatre Productions.
 Her first show there was The Sound of Motown, followed by Glory of Gospel and Mahalia.
 During these productions she portrayed a gospel singer in the film Abeltje and released a CD single titled "No One's Gonna Love You".

 Upon returning to the United States she provided backing vocals for Diana Ross and Michael Bolton and served as choreographer for the show Black Nativity.
 She later returned to Germany and from 2000 spent two seasons in the production R.E.S.P.E.C.T..

 In 2002 she declined the role of Shenzi in the German production of The Lion King to join the vocal group Big, Black & Beautiful.
 For SALTO Omroep Amsterdam she hosted both a radio and a television program titled Inspirational Grooves.
 She has also been a member of the gospel formation Salt.

 David has been the subject of substantial features in the Dutch national press.
 In 2020, De Volkskrant ran a long profile on her life, health and artistic rebirth around a new album and tour, and in 2025 Het Parool published an in-depth profile describing her as "the best soul singer on Dutch soil."

 In 2021 David was introduced to a UK audience on the BBC Radio 6 Craig Charles Funk and Soul Show.
 Charles described her as "a lady who has done more than most to re-invent and reinvigorate the gospel scene," noting her background at the New York Fame School, an appearance in Ghostbusters, and early work as a backing singer for Diana Ross.

 She has also been the subject of international interviews.
 In June 2024, Radio France Internationale (RFI) featured David on its national program Épopée des Musiques Noires, where she discussed her vision of music as a force for universal fraternity and community beyond genre boundaries.